MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 In the prior PIM exercise involving the Global admin role, Holly updated the role so that she had to approve any activation requests for the role.
 However, for the Helpdesk admin role, Holly is less concerned about eligible users abusing the role permissions given the more limited scope of the role as compared to the Global Admin role.
 Holly is trusting that Alex and Joni won't activate the role unless they're required to do so to respond to support requests.
 Therefore, Holly will only require that Alex and Joni provide a justification whenever they must activate the role.
 Holly wants the role to be active for Alex and Joni for 15 days.
 This way, they won't be waiting for Holly to approve their activation requests, and they can simply provide justification and get started whenever they must take on this role.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson from the previous lab exercise.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson from the previous lab exercise.

 2. In your browser, you should still have the **Azure Active Directory admin center** open from the prior task.
 In the left-hand navigation pane, select **All services**.